Learn more about the subjects available below.

 No

-Students explore how using the design process is a creative and efficient way of creating a graphic product suited to a particular audience.
-Students use Photoshop to design products.
-Students also explore graphic design from a historic, cultural and technological context.
+Students explore how using the design process is a creative and efficient way of creating graphic and other design products suited to a particular audience.
+Students learn Adobe software.
+Students also explore graphic design from a historic, cultural and technological contexts.
 They analyse and evaluate works of design.

 ASSESSMENT